 Rama radiates with the spirit that has made us a thriving community.
 For centuries, our people have been leaders, entrepreneurs, artisans and harvesters.
 The Seven Grandfather teachings passed down from the Creator are at the centre of community culture.
 These traditions form the backbone of a community that draws strength and inspiration from the past while preparing for its future.

 The community is approximately 90-minutes north of Toronto on almost 2,500 acres of land.
 Guided by long-term community visioning which has built a sustainable economic foundation, this provides members and area residents with employment close to home and services for family living and recreation.

-Over the past 20 years, employment, business opportunities and local services have all grown in response to the tourism generated.
-Rama First Nation and Casino Rama make social responsibility a priority, supporting local institutions and charities, including the recent Orillia Soldiers' Memorial Hospital expansion.
+Over the past 20 years, employment, business opportunities and local services have all grown in response to the tourism generated by Rama First Nation and Casino Rama.
+"In the early days, no one imagined the success that Casino Rama would become," Chief Noganosh said.

 "We've always been involved in business and have a mixture of entrepreneurs on Council, reflecting the nature of our ancestors," said Chief Noganosh.